-1. Pay your Deposit
+1. Pay your deposit

 Place your initial deposit of $960.00 into the Seller's solicitors Trust Account.
 Don't stress, $460 is refundable to you should you change your mind.

-2. Sign the land Contract
+2. Sign the land contract

-Receive and sign your land contract with your Penfold Property Group sales consultant.
+Receive and sign your land contract with your Penfold Property Group Sales Consultant.

-3. Have your Lawyer Review the Contract
+3. Have your Lawyer review the contract

 Take a signed copy of the land contract to your solicitor for review, after both parties sign.
 While the contract is prepared by the seller's solicitor, your legal representative should check the details and clearly explain the special conditions to you.

-4. Sign the Build Contract
+4. Sign the build contract

 You will now need to pay your deposit for the building contract and sign your build contract for your new home with the Builder.
-Make sure you double check with you finance broker at this stage, that the home you have chosen meets your budget.
+Make sure you double check with your finance broker at this stage, that the home you have chosen meets your budget.

-5. Getting Finance
+5. Getting finance